Code-Institute-Submissions/MS1-8MegStick/README.md

 I used this page on Stackoverflow to implement a [browser colour change on mobile](https://stackoverflow.com/questions/26960703/how-to-change-the-color-of-header-bar-and-address-bar-in-newest-chrome-version-o)

+The footter Social media links were amended from those used in the Code Institue HTML/CSS Project - Love Running.

 ## Further Development Ideas

+- For ease of administration it would be beneficial to create a form that could populate the new releases meaning someone non-technical could add these to the page.
 - It would be nice if the Notify Me button in the hero image on the Releases page opened the form in a modal box overlaying the Releases page.
 - The JavaScript gallery used is adequate but not as elegant as it could be.
 For instance the thumbnails are squashed images.
 - It may be necessary to introduce pagination for the releases in future.
 Especially on a mobile phone view.